Surfside Collapse Day 19: Additional Victims Recovered, Death Toll At 94

 MIAMI (CBSMiami) – The recovery effort has been nonstop at the site of the Champlain Towers South collapse and there was more grim news Monday morning.

 “Through search and recovery, we have confirmed additional victims.
 The number of confirmed deaths is now 94.
 Eighty-three of these victims have been identified and 80 next of kin notified.
-Please join me in continuing to pray for those we have lost, the families who are grieving, and those who are still waiting.” said Miami-Dade Mayor Daniella Levine Cava on Monday morning.READ MORE: Out Of Work?
-These Places Are Hiring
+Please join me in continuing to pray for those we have lost, the families who are grieving, and those who are still waiting.” said Miami-Dade Mayor Daniella Levine Cava on Monday morning.READ MORE: Walt Disney World To Celebrate Holidays With 'Most Magical Celebration'

 “I want to stress that the police and the medical examiner teams are continuing their around-the-clock work to identify victims.
 However, the process of making identifications has become more difficult as time goes on.
 The recovery at this point is yielding human remains.
 At this step in the recovery process, we must rely heavily on the work of the medical examiner’s office.
 They’re undertaking technical and scientific processes to identify the human remains.
 The process is very methodical and careful and it does take time,” she added.